The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Proactive market positioning

-Viggo hired a strategy consultant for a 2-day workshop.
-Mapped market trends, competitive landscape, and positioning strategy.
+Viggo hired a strategy consultant for a focused 2‑day workshop to map market trends, the competitive landscape, and his positioning strategy.

 Output: 3-year roadmap with clear milestones.